-The directors are not aware of any material events occurring subsequent to balance sheet date that have not otherwise been disclosed or presented in this report.
-The directors note the disclosures in Review of Operations together with note 34 to the Consolidated Financial Statements.
+The directors are not aware of any material events occurring subsequent to reporting date that have not otherwise been disclosed or presented in this report.
+The directors note the disclosures in Review of Operations together with note 33 to the Consolidated Financial Statements.